24th Infantry Regiment (United States)

-The 24th Infantry Regiment was a unit of the United States Army, active from 1869 until 1951, and since 1995.
-Before its original dissolution in 1951, it was primarily made up of African-American soldiers.
+The 24th Infantry Regiment is a unit of the United States Army, active from 1869 until 1951, and since 1995.
+Before its original dissolution in 1951, it was primarily made up of African American soldiers.

 History

-The 24th Infantry Regiment (one of the Buffalo Soldier regiments) was organized on 1 November 1869 from the 38th U.S. (Colored) Infantry Regiment (formed 24 July 1866) and the 41st U.S. (Colored) Infantry Regiment (formed 27 July 1866).
+The 24th Infantry Regiment (one of the Buffalo Soldier regiments) was organized on 1 November 1869 from the 38th U.S. Infantry Regiment (formed 24 July 1866) and the 41st U.S. Infantry Regiment (formed 27 July 1866).
 All the enlisted soldiers were black, either veterans of the U.S. Colored Troops or freedmen.
 From its activation until 1898, the 24th Infantry served throughout the Western United States.
-Its missions included garrisoning frontier posts, battling American Indians, protecting roadways against bandits, guarding the border between the United States and Mexico.
+Its missions included garrisoning frontier posts, fighting Native Americans, protecting roadways against bandits, and guarding the border between the United States and Mexico.